artem-vasiltsov/ForecastGHI/README.md

 - AVG_COUNT is a time that it takes to obtain average value of GHI values.
 It's default value is 10 minutes.

 - COUNTER is number of terms necessary for calculating y value.
-It's value is 75 and don't change it.
+It's value is 75 and can be changed manually, but must be less than 76.

 - Also START_TIME can be configured, that can be easily changed by year, month, day, hour, minute as you like.
-But at this point, second, where is set as 0, can never be changed as long as tstamp field of measurement table doesn't change
+But at this point, second, where is set as 0, can never be changed as long as tstamp field of measurement table doesn't change.

+- DELAY_TIME shows the max time that it takes for each station to get the GHI value and send it to the server.
+It's default value is 30 min.

+- BASE_SOLAR_ANGLES is the threshold value for y1_corrected.
+If the value of solar angle is greater than this threshold value for each measurement time, the value of y1_corrected is equal to the value of y1, else 0.
+It's default value is 80.

 ## Execution